 #1 Nipple Stimulation

 It’s simple!
 Just pinch your nipples slightly between your thumbs and forefingers and rub them back and forth.
 Do it for a few minutes and then rest.
-Also, try massaging your whole breasts in-between.
-This will stimulate the let-down reflex.
-How is this working to stimulate labour?
-When your body lets down milk for your baby, it releases oxytocin.
+Also, try massaging your whole breasts in between.
+You can also try hand expressing!
+It’s a proven method to start labour if your body is ready!

 This is the same hormone that causes labour contractions.